The pedant prescribes, but the linguist describes.

-Yes, I die a little inside when people grammatically mutilate their sentences, and, yes, I tend to correct these people (both on the internet and in speech), but I’ve dialled it back significantly.
+While it’s true that I die a little inside when people grammatically mutilate their sentences and that I am wont to correct the perpetrators, I’ve reeled it in a bit.
 I pick my battles nowadays; I reserve my breath for only the most repulsive concoctions of wording.
 It used to be a compulsive urge, but I’ve finally learnt to control it.
 (Now I mostly just judge people internally.)

 Here’s what I can’t control: pretty much everything else linguistic.

-You know how each person has his own “area” – a lens through which he views the world?
+You know how every person has his own “area” – a lens through which he views the world?
 For example, a classically trained musician might listen to a tune and instantly be able to break down all its elements, including metre, key, chord structure, form and timbre.
 Or, a geologist might go for a hike and be able to identify all the rocks and minerals in an outcropping.
 Or, a seasoned ballet dancer might walk down the street and point out those with good posture and those with poor posture.
-These people don’t have to think about it; their respective disciplines are ever-present in their minds and affect the way they interpret their surroundings.
+These people don’t have to think about it; their disciplines are permanent tints that affect the way they interpret their surroundings.

 Let’s begin with my native tongue, English.

-Let me put on my hipster glasses for a moment and say that I had been noticing peculiarities in English since early gradeschool.
+I had been noticing peculiarities in English since early gradeschool.
 One item that comes to mind is the difference in pronunciation of the word the, depending on whether the next word begins with a consonant or a vowel.
-I was a child of six or seven years noting, during story time, that we say “thuh dog,” but “thee end.”
+I was a child of six or seven years noting, during class story time, that we say “thuh dog,” but “thee end.”
 Before vowels, the takes the long /e/ sound instead of the reduced vowel known as a schwa.
-Of course, the other students didn’t give a rat’s ass when I pointed this out, and, if I recall correctly, the teacher didn’t really care, either.
+Of course, the other students didn’t give a rat’s ass when I pointed out this dichotomy, and, if I recall correctly, the teacher didn’t really care, either.

 This isn’t to say that my peers weren’t noticing oddities like I was, but what separated me from the rest was my insatiable thirst to discover why.
 “That’s just the way it is” was never good enough an answer for me.